 Tissue culture

 Fennel is a highly significant medicinal plant, valued for its diverse therapeutic properties and the presence of numerous bioactive compounds.
 Given its medicinal importance and the potential for producing its metabolites in vitro, it is essential to investigate the factors influencing their production.
 Furthermore, developing an effective protocol for indirect regeneration and gene transfer is equally crucial [55].
 Fennel cultivation remains relatively limited, despite its high demand for industrial applications, which highlights the need for increased production.
 Traditionally, fennel is propagated using seeds [28].
 However, this method has notable drawbacks, including low seed viability and genetic inconsistency in plant quality [44].
 As an alternative, plant tissue culture presents an effective solution for fennel propagation, enabling faster and more efficient production [20].
 Callus derived from bitter fennel explants grown on a modified MS medium with 2,4-D readily developed into cell suspensions when cultured in a shaken liquid medium.
 These suspensions also resulted in the formation of embryoids [27].
-The induction of callus and morphogenic responses in various fennel populations were influenced by both genotype and hormonal treatments.
+The induction of callus and morphogenic responses in various fennel populations was influenced by both genotype and hormonal treatments.
 Complete (100%) callus formation was observed exclusively when treated with 2,4-dichlorophenoxyacetic acid or α-naphthaleneacetic acid in combination with kinetin [7].
 Fennel, with its capacity to regenerate plants from callus through adventitious buds and somatic embryos, serves as a valuable model system for in vitro morphogenesis studies.
 It is particularly useful for comparing plants regenerated through organogenesis versus somatic embryogenesis in terms of their genetic consistency or variability [8].

 Nanoencapsulation

-Due to their volatility, hydrophobic nature, limited stability, and minimal toxicity pose challenges for direct application in pharmaceutical fields, nanoencapsulation offers a solution by enhancing both bioavailability and bio-accessibility [25]. .
+Due to their volatility, hydrophobic nature, limited stability, and minimal toxicity pose challenges for direct application in pharmaceutical fields, nanoencapsulation offers a solution by enhancing both bioavailability and bio-accessibility [25].
 PCL-based nano capsules are created using the interfacial deposition of the preformed polymer technique to encapsulate FEO.
 These nano capsules consist of a lipophilic core that traps the essential oil, surrounded by a polymer matrix coated with a non-ionic surfactant.
 The surfactant imparts hydrophilicity and enhances the stability of the nano capsules through steric hindrance [65].
 Nano emulsions demonstrated an extended and improved antidiabetic effect compared to unformulated fennel essential oil [12].

 Endophytic bacteria associated with fennel